Athanor-Market/kb/docs/tos.md

 - **Total loss risk.** You could lose all funds contributed to a TP.

-- **Stablecoin / network risk.** USDT on TON and bridging mechanisms can fail; fees and confirmations can change; chain halts or forks may disrupt operations.
+- **Stablecoin / network risk.** USDT and bridging mechanisms can fail; fees and confirmations can change; chain halts or forks may disrupt operations.

 - **Smart‑contract risk.** Bugs or vulnerabilities — including in upgrades — may cause delays or losses.